zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-dashboard/Creating-a-Single-Page-App-with-KenoUI.md

 Each route is defined by a URL and a callback method.
 The URL is the route or value defined after the hash, #.
 Single Page Apps rely on an old technique of using a # in a URL to define a unique URL.
 When the # value changes in a URL the browser does not send the request to the server, instead is looks for the target on the page, it also fires a 'hashchange' event.
-The Kendo Router object is wired to the 'hashchange' event and executes the route's corresponding callback when the event fires.
+The Kendo UI Router object is wired to the 'hashchange' event and executes the route's corresponding callback when the event fires.
 Here you see a truncated callback method and routes defined for each view in the Music Dashboard application.

-        //defined Routes for KendoUI
+        //defined Routes for Kendo UI
         setupRoutes: function () {

             var that = this;